5 Things to Know About Buying an IRA Rental Property With Mortgage Financing

-Once you have your plan in place and preliminary approval by your lender for a loan, you are ready to make an offer on a suitable property for your IRA.
+Once you have your plan in place and preliminary approval by your lender, you are ready to make an offer on a suitable property for your IRA.

-The IRA-owned LLC will be the purchaser of the property, and the contract should be written to reflect this.
+The IRA-owned LLC or trust will be the purchaser of the property, and the contract should be written to reflect this.

-You, as the LLC manager, will execute the contract on behalf of the LLC — not in your own name.
+You will execute the contract on behalf of the entity — not in your own name.

-Any earnest money deposit must be paid with LLC funds, as well as any other pre-closing costs such as inspections and appraisals.
-It may be possible to roll some costs into the closing transaction.
+Any earnest money deposit must be paid with IRA funds.
+The same is true for any other pre-closing costs such as inspections and appraisals.

 Give yourself at least a 45-day close period to allow for lender underwriting and processing.

-The lender will also want to be an additional named insured on your LLC-held insurance policy.
+The lender will need to be an additional named insured on your plan’s insurance policy.

-At the closing, you as the LLC manager will execute all contracts for the real estate purchase and the non-recourse mortgage.
-You can then issue funds from your IRA LLC bank account to fund the purchase.
+At the closing, you will execute all contracts for the real estate purchase and the non-recourse mortgage.
+You can then issue funds from your IRA’s bank account to fund the purchase.